profsmith89/ctps/_sources/chap13.md

 -rw-r--r--@ 1 profsmith  staff  4775 Sep 26 13:10 rewrite.py
 ```

 Unfortunately, it's possible but not as straightforward to wire the `stderr` of one program into the `stdin` of another, which is what we want to do.
-The following is the syntax to do it.[^fn26] It's definitely shorter than our previous solution, but it is still not the elegant solution we want.
+The following is the syntax to do it.[^fn26] It's shorter than our previous solution, but it is still not the elegant solution we want.

 `python3 broken.py 2> >(python3 rewrite.py)`